Red Flags When Buying a Classic Car on Craigslist

 emember too that some things the car may need may seem simple, but simple does not mean cheap, like new tires for example.
 By themselves, tires aren't a huge deal, although good ones can be expensive; but with new tires, it will probably need a wheel alignment, and if it hasn't had new tires in years, or a recent alignment, it may need new suspension parts.

-Why Is it So Cheap?
+Why Is the Car So Cheap?

 Like I said before, not everything is so obvious.
 So the car you're looking at looks good, the seller lists off some new parts and says it runs good, so what's the catch?
 Odds are, there's a big issue affecting the price, like possibly the title.
 The seller may have lost it, or it's a salvage title, which could mean A LOT of things regarding the car's provenance.